 For the purpose of writing grant proposals, the Public Health Service (PHS) assurance number for Sam Houston State University is #D19-01078.

 Occupational Health & Safety

 All SHSU personnel (faculty, staff, and students) named in an IACUC protocol who are using live vertebrate animals and need access to SHSU’s vivarium are required to enroll in SHSU’s Occupational Health and Safety Program (OHSP).
 This entails completing Occupational Health Evaluation and Risk Inventory forms.
-To enroll in the OHSP or renew medical clearance as required on an annual basis, please complete the forms below.
+To enroll in the OHSP, please complete the forms below.

 Personnel must submit the completed Concentra and SHSU health forms via encrypted email to Concentra Medical Center who will work with the designated health care physician for obtaining specific recommendations.
 The health forms, which will include the physician’s recommendations (if any) will be securely scanned into SHSU’s Concentra portal, which is in keeping with federal, state and local HIPAA regulations.